ryanrhymes/obsolated-project---foggy/README.md

 2015.10 - glue the component together and make the system run.
 2015.11 - finlise the coding, and writing up the techreport.

+Introduction:

+The purpose of this development is to demonstrate how the future service-centric networking should be implemented.

 Contact me at liang.wang[at]cl.cam.ac.uk.